Abhi5453Abhi/full-login-and-working-Website/README.md

 # A website developed using MEAN

 A website developed for organising a blood donation camp in Chandigarh University.
+This website will serve for the annual blood donation camp in Chandigarh University.

 # how to use:
   before starting this you must have node.js installed on your Computuer.